2025 Festival Line-up

 Lenore Newman’s love affair with food began on her family’s fishing boats, where she gained an early introduction into the world of direct marketing of local products.
 Lenore is an expert in food and agricultural technology and policy, and she is the Director of the Food and Agriculture Institute at UFV.
 She holds a research chair in food and agriculture innovation and is a past Canada Research Chair in Food Security and the Environment.
 Lenore is an emeritus member of the Royal Society of Canada’s New College.
 She holds a PhD in Environmental Studies from York University and sits on the Global X-Prize Brain Trust.
 She has written two award-winning books, Speaking in Cod Tongues: A Canadian Culinary Journey, and Lost Feast.
 She is co-author of Dinner on Mars, published in October, 2022.

 Latest Book: Dinner on MarsPlease consider purchasing this book through Abraxas, our local independent bookstore and an important partner in the Festival.
-Open page: Abraxas
+Open Page: Abraxas

 Website: Open Page

 Drew Hayden Taylor is an award winning playwright, novelist, filmmaker and journalist.
 Born, raised and living on the Curve Lake First Nation in Ontario, he has done everything from performing stand up comedy at the Kennedy Center in Washington D.C. to being Artistic Director of Canada’s premiere Indigenous theatre company, Native Earth Performing Arts.
 Currently, his most recent novel, COLD was released by McClelland & Stewart and he is writing a history of Indigenous theatre.
+He has also been named to the longlist of the 2025 Stephen Leacock Memorial Medal for Humour, three finalists will be announced May 20th.

 Latest Book: Cold: A NovelPlease consider purchasing this book through Abraxas, our local independent bookstore and an important partner in the Festival.
-Open page: Abraxas
+Open Page: Abraxas

 Website: Open Page